Skip navigation:

 • Some nouns have special plural forms: for example one mouse two mice, one man two men, one woman two women.

-• If a noun ends with -y after a consonant, it becomes -ie when you form the plural (but don‘t forget the plural "s" at the end!): a party two parties, a family two families.
+• If a noun ends with "y" after a consonant, it becomes "ie" when you form the plural (but don‘t forget the plural "s" at the end!): a party two parties, a family two families.

-The plural of uncountable nouns:
+The plural of uncountable nouns

-Remember: uncountable nouns are things that you cannot count as seperate items.
+Remember: uncountable nouns are things that you cannot count as separate items.
 Never add a plural "s" to an uncountable noun!
 Use a partitive structure which you can mark with a plural "s": for example two slices of bread, two bottles of milk.

 What is a partitive structure?